MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

   In certain use cases, you might want to externalize this responsibility to the consumer of the data.
 For example, AI models that use machine learning offer job processing capabilities to read, manipulate, and write data by using custom Python code.

   Another example is RAG implementation.
 A common processing step is chunking, where a document is divided into multiple chunks, and each chunk becomes a row in the index.
-It also stores embeddings, which are often generated by an OpenAI service, for these chunks.
+It also stores embeddings, which an OpenAI service often generates, for these chunks.
 In AI searches, this process is orchestrated within the indexing workflow, whether by using OpenAI or Azure AI Search.

 - **Is there a built-in orchestrator for managing workflows?**